The Being from Earth

-The Being from Earth is a 1990 German science fiction drama film directed by David Vostell.
-It was filmed in Los Angeles in English.
+The Being from Earth is a 1991 German science fiction drama film directed by David Vostell.
+It was filmed in summer of 1990 in Los Angeles in English.
 The Being from Earth tells the story of a day when the lives of various people are in danger due to the connection between their actions and the inexplicable events surrounding the birth of The Being from Earth.
 A hybrid of animal and plant, born from the sands of the Mojave Desert.

 Plot

 Melissa finishes her night shift in a genetics lab in the morning and drives to her boyfriend Teddy, who is planning a bank robbery with Goofy, a friend.
 Melissa tries to dissuade him.
 While driving on a highway through the Mojave Desert, Melissa panics and tells Teddy to stop the car immediately.
 They see the birth of the being out of the sands of the desert and take it home with them.
 A police officer is already on Teddy because of the planned bank robbery and follows them.
 After a fight, they leave the downed cop and drive back to Goofy's.
 They are pursued by curious neighbors.
 A group of three people, having found out about the birth through the visions of the medium Miriam, track down Melissa and Teddy.

 Goofy dies in a shootout.
 Melissa and the being are kidnapped by the group.
 Teddy tracks them to an abandoned factory floor and tries to free Melissa, but fails.
 Melissa gets tied up.
 With the sperm of the being, Melissa is supposed to be fertilized and give birth to a new being.
 Teddy can prevent this at the last second.